Skip to main content

 Fundamentals

-Your body is a meticulously interconnected system, and the question of whether lifestyle can shape your response to is a profound one.
+Your body is a meticulously interconnected system, and the question of whether lifestyle can shape your response to hormone therapy is a profound one.
 The answer is an unequivocal yes.
 Think of hormone therapy as providing a new, precise set of instructions for your body’s cellular machinery.

-Your daily choices in create the environment in which those instructions are received and executed.
+Your daily choices in diet and exercise create the environment in which those instructions are received and executed.
 A well-nourished, physically active body is a more receptive and efficient system, allowing for a more seamless integration of hormonal support.
 This journey is about understanding how to prepare the biological terrain for optimal wellness, ensuring that every aspect of your life is aligned with your health goals.

 When you begin a hormonal optimization protocol, you are introducing powerful biochemical signals.
 These signals, however, do not operate in isolation.
 The food you consume provides the literal building blocks for hormones and the cofactors necessary for their effective use.
 Similarly, physical activity modulates cellular sensitivity to these hormones.